changkun/gp/homeworks/JohannesMerkt/1-halfedge/README.md

 Write initial ideas here:

 ```
 Write a little engine that allows the user to write a shader with math functions to describe a geometry.
 Similar to how openGL shaders can be used to draw an image.
+The engine will then calculate a mesh based on the shaders output.
 ```

 ## Submission Instruction